-Want your kids to pack their own lunch?
-Here’s how to create lunch packing stations to make it easier for them–and easier to make healthy choices too.
+Want your kids to pack (or make) their own lunches?
+Here’s how to create lunch stations in your pantry, fridge, and freezer.

 - Fruit cups (packed in juice)

 - Dried and freeze-dried fruit

 - Canned beans such as refried beans